minjo1234/TIL/3.Resource/CS/Cloud/kubernetes/Concept.md

 ## Ctr

 ctr stands for Container Runtime CLI, and it is the command-line interface for containerd, a popular container runtime.

+## Containerd

+containered is a container runtime a core piece of software that runs containers